 Solution 3 – Disable WLAN assistance and check the connection

 In addition, the Virtual Private Network uses your physical IP address, filters it (replaces it with an alternative IP from your preferred location), and masks your current location that way.
-This means that you still need a stable Wi-Fi network in order to utilize a VPN.
+This means that you still need a stable Wi-Fi network to utilize a VPN.

 Follow these steps to learn how to disable WLAN assistance and troubleshoot the connectivity on your Android device:

-- In the Notification shade, tap and hold on the Wi-Fi icon until you open Settings.
+- In the Notification shade, tap and hold on to the Wi-Fi icon until you open Settings.
 Once there, open Additional (or Advanced) settings.
 Disable WLAN assistant and all similar modes.